 Ovarian Cancer: Signs, Symptoms and Risk Factors

 Ovarian cancer may be rare.
 However, it is considered one of the deadliest cancers for women since it exhibits no symptoms in its early stages.
 Fortunately, ovarian cancer is treatable, and knowing more about the disease can help save your life.
-Experts at Women’s Care Florida outlined the following five essential facts and signs of ovarian cancer.
+Experts at Women’s Care outlined the following five essential facts and signs of ovarian cancer.
 Take a few moments to review, and make sure to read the follow-up post in part-two about the common treatments for ovarian cancer.

 1. Symptoms of ovarian cancer are vague

 Ovarian cancer exhibits common symptoms that could indicate one or more health problems, not just ovarian cancer.
 The best way to know if you’re at risk is to pay close attention to your body so you know what’s normal for you, and what isn’t.
 Make an appointment with your OB-GYN if you’ve been experiencing one or more of the following symptoms consistently every month.